LeastAuthority/leastauthority.com/blog_source/content/reset_the_net_release.rst

 .. raw:: html

+Does that look like the product for you?
+Sign up for S4!

    <iframe width="640" height="360" src="//www.youtube.com/embed/kLrcsyHqrwQ" frameborder="0" allowfullscreen></iframe>
    <br><br>
    <a href="/s4-subscription-form" class="btn btn-danger btn-large signup-button">Sign up!</a>
    <br><br>

 Not familiar with the command line?
 Don't worry we have a product in the works for you!
 Give us your email and we'll let you know when Magic Folders is ready!

 .. raw:: html